kubesphere/dev-guide/sites/extension-dev-guide/content/en/quickstart/prepare-development-environment/_index.md

 description: Describes how to build a development environment for extensions.
 ---

 This section describes how to build a development environment for extensions.
-Before you start, make sure KubeSphere Luban and related development tools are installed.
+Before you start, make sure KubeSphere and related development tools are installed.

-* KubeSphere Luban: Deploy KubeSphere Luban Helm Chart in a K8s cluster to provide a base runtime environment for extensions.
+* KubeSphere: Deploy KubeSphere in a K8s cluster to provide a base runtime environment for extensions.

 * Development tools: Install [create-ks-project](https://github.com/kubesphere/create-ks-project) and [ksbuilder](https://github.com/kubesphere/ksbuilder) for initializing the extension project, packaging and publishing extensions, and you may need these development tools Node.js, Helm, kubectl, etc.

-## Install KubeSphere Luban
+## Install KubeSphere

 1. Create a Kubernetes Cluster